-I have reviewed the description of the Geering Up UBC Engineering & Science for Kids program, and feel that I have sufficiently informed myself about the nature of the program and the activities involved.
+I have reviewed the description of the UBC Geering Up Engineering Outreach program, and feel that I have sufficiently informed myself about the nature of the program and the activities involved.
 I acknowledge that there is some risk of injury involved in my child’s participation in the program, and I acknowledge and accept these risks.

-UBC is collecting the personal information on this form for purposes related to the delivery of the Geering Up UBC Engineering and Science for Kids program.
+UBC is collecting the personal information on this form for purposes related to the delivery of the UBC Geering Up Engineering Outreach program.
 For the same purposes, UBC may give your child a short survey rating about how much they enjoyed the program.

 Because our registration provider (Active) is based in the U.S., Geering Up may store or access your child’s personal information outside of Canada.
 UBC is collecting this personal information under the authority of section 26(c) of the Freedom of Information and Protection of Privacy Act (FIPPA).
 This information will not be disclosed outside the University without your consent.